lukak85/1/README.md

 Then, run the `database.sql` script to intialize the crawldb database with all the necceseary tables and relations.

+To check container's logs, run `docker logs -f postgresql-wier`.

+To log into the database and execute SQL statements, run the following command: `docker exec -it postgresql-wier psql -U user`.

 ## Running the crawler

 In order to run the crawler, simply run the `main.py` file.